Neutrogena: Sunscreen recall

-Light Therapy Masks Recall
+Light Therapy Masks recall

 In July 2019, Neutrogena issued a recall of its Light Therapy Masks, originally released in October 2016, as it was found to be a “theoretical risk of eye injury” for a small portion of the population with underlying eye conditions, as well as users taking medications that could enhance ocular photosensitivity.
 The brand specified that the product is safe to use for the general population, and that the recall was made out of an abundance of caution.
 The blue lights in the masks reportedly caused mild and transient visual adverse events.

-Skin Lightening Products Discontinuation
+Skin lightening products discontinuation

 In 2020, parent company Johnson & Johnson decided to remove Neutrogena and Clean&Clear's "dark spot reducers" products from the shelves in Asia and the Middle East.
 The product, advertised as a dark spot reducer, was mainly purchased by consumers to lighten their skin tone.
-Accused of claiming that fairness or white was better than other skin colours, the company decide to discontinue the product.
+Accused of claiming that fairness or white was better than other skin colours, the company decided to discontinue the product.
 They also released a statement saying that "This was never our intention - healthy skin is beautiful skin."
 The production and shipping of the product has since then been stopped.
 This controversy came in light of the Black Lives Matter movement in 2020, after backlash towards companies using racist imagery as a selling point started erupting.

+Dismissal of Hayden Panettiere as brand ambassador

+Actress Hayden Panettiere, who served as a brand ambassador for Neutrogena from 2005 to 2015, stated on several occasions that the company was strongly opposed to her speaking publicly about her postpartum depression, particularly a 2015 appearance on Live with Kelly and Michael.
+Panettiere was dropped as a brand ambassador the following year.
+Panettiere's comments received renewed attention following her death in August 2026, which led to social media-based backlash and calls for boycotts against the company.
+A company-issued statement said, "We are proud to have partnered with her and understand that we made her feel unsupported during a very difficult time.
+This is not what Neutrogena stands for or who we want to be."
+The company also pledged significant contributions to women's health initiatives.